matplotlib/matplotlib/doc/users/mathtext.rst

 Writing mathematical expressions
 ================================

-You can use TeX markup in any matplotlib text string; see the :mod:`matplotlib.mathtext` module documentation for details.
+You can use TeX markup in any matplotlib text string.
 Note that you do not need to have TeX installed, since matplotlib ships its own TeX expression parser, layout engine and fonts.
 The layout engine is a fairly direct adaptation of the layout algorithms in Donald Knuth's TeX, so the quality is quite good (matplotlib also provides a ``usetex`` option for those who do want to call out to TeX to generate their text (see :ref:`usetex-tutorial`).